scistream/sc24-tutorial/README.md

     -addext "subjectAltName=IP:172.17.0.2"
 ```

-Notice that this assumes that in your docker setup the ip address 172.17.0.2 is locally reachable.
-You might need to replace this with your locally reachable ip address.
+Notice that this assumes that in your docker setup the IP address 172.17.0.2 is locally reachable.
+You might need to replace this with your locally reachable IP address.

-The most common issue we face at this step of the tutorial is this ip address not being reachable.
+The most common issue we face at this step of the tutorial is this IP address not being reachable.

 ### 2.3.
 Run Local SciStream Control Server

-Now you are going to run the Scistream Control Server
+Now you are going to run the SciStream Control Server

 ```bash
     s2cs \